 First, in no situation should a homeowner attempt to climb on their roof to fix the problem.
 The storm we are about to experience will be historic with heavy winds and snow and you could be seriously injured or killed as a result of attempting to remove the snow.

 Your first call should be to a local roofing company, and I have found one that will have someone to answer questions during the storm:

 In any case, if you see signs of your roof failing, call the Loudoun County Sheriff at 703-777-1021 to confirm if it is safe to evacuate your home.
 They can best advise whether rescue personnel can get to you, or if you would be able to get to someplace safe.

-The Bush Realty Group hopes that everyone stays safe during this dangerous storm and we will look forward to seeing you in the Spring or whenever this historic storm melts away!
+The Ian Bush Homes hopes that everyone stays safe during this dangerous storm and we will look forward to seeing you in the Spring or whenever this historic storm melts away!